romtsn/android-gold-standard-sentry-example/README.md

 ### How It Works

 1. **SplashActivity**: Shows a splash screen, then navigates to Home.
-2. **HomeActivity**: Has a single button.
-When tapped, records the tap time and launches the demo screen.
+2. **HomeActivity**: Receives the app start time, starts a custom span for App Start to Interactive, and marks the screen as fully displayed when ready.
 3. **AutoTTIDTTFDWithNTSMeasurementActivity**:
-   - Receives the tap time, starts a custom span for NTS, and attaches the NTS duration as a measurement.
+   - Receives the tap time, starts a custom span for NTS/TTI, and attaches both as data attributes.
    - Loads network and file data, simulates content loading, and calls `Sentry.reportFullyDisplayed()` when done.

 ### Sentry Setup